digital-services-act/transparency-database/resources/markdown/api-documentation.md

 For Ex,

-You made an API with a blank JSON payload
+You made an API with a blank JSON payload or an invalid JSON payload.

 ```javascript
 {}